 |Sony RX10« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony RX10|

-The V-LUX Typ 114 is a recent model that features in the current product line-up of Leica.
-In contrast, the G80 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G80 was succeeded by the Panasonic G90.
+Both the V-LUX Typ 114 and the G80 have been discontinued, but can regularly be found used on eBay.
+The V-LUX Typ 114 was replaced by the Leica V-LUX 5, while the G80 was followed by the Panasonic G90.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Leica V-LUX Typ 114 or the Panasonic G80 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.